 1. The Ford Pinto’s Exploding Gas Tank

 In one of the most infamous automotive recalls of all time, Ford Motor Company was forced to recall the Pinto in 1978 to the tune of 1.5 million cars.
-Why?
-Because in a rear-end collision, the Pinto would leak fuel and ignite — burning the passengers.
+In rear-end collisions, the Pinto would leak fuel and ignite.
 The recall came after multiple deaths and a subsequent investigation.
-It also was uncovered that Ford knew of the problem before the Pinto went into production, and chose not to redesign it for cost purposes.

 If you have been injured or lost a loved one due to a defective or recalled product, use our form below to speak with an attorney who can go over your case and inform you on your rights.